thoughtspot/dev-workshop/workshop.md

   );
 }
 ```
+4. Give it a shot!
+Try to create a new search and save.
+Your menu should update instantly to the newly saved report name.

 ## Add a Host Event
 Duration: 0:05:00

-We now know when a save has been triggered, let's do the opposite.
+We now know when a save has been triggered, so let's do the opposite.

 Let's create a button that kicks off the save process.

-### Trigger Save Event
+### Triggering the Save Event

-First, in **components/search.js** update the import to include the HostEvent enum.
+1. First, in **components/search.js** update the import to include the HostEvent enum.

 ```react
 import { EmbedEvent, HostEvent } from "@thoughtspot/visual-embed-sdk";
 ```

-Next, add a function that triggers the `HostEvent.Save`:
+2. Next, add a function that triggers the `HostEvent.Save`:

 ```react
 function saveSearch(){